videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/virtual-background.md

 You can personalise the background of your video call by blurring it or by replacing it with a static image.

+### How it works ?

-You can find `Virtual Background` option inside `More Options` Tab panel.
+- When `toggleVirtualBackground` value is set to `true`, you will be able to see `Virtual Background` option inside `More Options` Tab Panel as displayed in image below.
+By default it is set to `true`.

 ![Virtual Background on Videosdk](/img/prebuilt/virtual-background-option.jpg)